lgautier/mashing-pumpkins/doc/index.rst

 additional operations (the methods call the parent class' method, and the added part concern the update of a :class:`collections.Counter` to keep track of the number of times a hash values has been seen so far).

+The handling of counting is gathered in the class :class:`mashingpumpkins.minhashsketch.CountTrait` and is used by :class:`mashingpumpkins.minhashsketch.MaxCountSketch` and :class:`mashingpumpkins.minhashsketch.MinCountSketch`.

-The expected benefit is too allow explorations in child classes or other additional structures while keeping the core classes relatively lean.
+The expected benefit is too allow exploration in child classes or other additional structures while keeping the core classes relatively lean.

+.. autoclass:: mashingpumpkins.minhashsketch.CountTrait
+   :show-inheritance:
+   :members:
+   :undoc-members:
+   :private-members:
+   :special-members:
+   :exclude-members: __module__, __dict__, __weakref__

 .. autoclass:: mashingpumpkins.minhashsketch.MaxCountSketch
    :show-inheritance:
    :members: